 Ever watched a great bird dog working cover to find a hunkered-down pheasant or quail?
 That’s your whitetail buck right now, only he’s looking for does.
 With testosterone levels surging, bucks start patrolling like crazy, checking food sources, doe bedding sites, and transition areas for that first bit of action.

-9. Read the Body
+9. Read a Buck’s Body Language

 “The key to calling in bucks is reading body language.
 When bucks are seeking, I look for an animal that’s traveling with intent and seemingly unaware of his surroundings.
 Any slow-moving buck is no good; I leave him alone.
 But if he’s moving right along, I know he’s looking for something to chase or harass.
 Bonus points for any buck with his ears laid back and hair erect.
 He’s telling me he’s feeling aggressive, and he’ll come to the first call he hears.”

 —Mark Drury, TV host, Drury Outdoors

 “For much of the year, bucks stick to thick cover, but that changes now.
 They really start using their eyes to find other deer, and they seek out open areas to do so.
 I copy them by choosing stands in areas where I can see well, especially on an afternoon hunt.”

 —Dan Perez, land manager and TV host, Whitetail Properties